 Here’s what you’ll do:

-This kind of speed work isn’t going to take it out of you in the way your hill sprints or 400 meter repeats will, but it’s going to improve your running form and cadence.
+Keep in mind, this kind of speed work isn’t going to take it out of you in the way your hill sprints will.
+But, it will improve your running form and cadence.

 It will also help build that neuromuscular connection that tells the body “Hey, this is what running fast feels like.”

 This one may seem so obvious, but it’s also so easy to overlook!
 You’re putting in week after week of solid training, and your body is going to feel the effects!

 If you can manage it, see if you can jump in bed a little earlier on those weekend nights to help your body recover from the long run effort.
 Some extra Z’s after a speed session will also help you feel ready to go for the next workout session.

 Don’t let your nutrition plateau, either!
 Try a new recipe each week, add a new supplement to your smoothie, or keep track of how many glasses of water you actually drank (not just planned to drink).

 Get on a roller or lacrosse ball!
 Especially after a hill or speed session, give your body some recovery love with at least 10 minutes of mobility work.
 This will help prevent cramps and tightness, as well as promote blood flow to the area to help with recovery.
 After a long run, some shoulder mobility might be just the ticket.

 Don’t have any mobility tools?
 No worries!
 Just getting into a quality cool-down routine will help prevent soreness for your next training session.

 Break your marathon running training up into these three phases, adjust your speed training as recommended, and you can easily avoid the marathon training plateau and CRUSH your next race!